 Strongbridge Biopharma plc ("Strongbridge") has received orphan drug designation in the United States and the EU for the use of the cortisol synthesis inhibitor levoketoconazole to treat patients with Cushing's syndrome.
 Levoketoconazole is an enantiomer of the generic anti-fungal medication, ketoconazole, that is prescribed off-label to treat patients with Cushing's syndrome.
-Strongbridge has completed two Phase 3 trials, which met their primary endpoints of reducing cortisol synthesis, and expects to submit a new drug application ("NDA") to the FDA in the first quarter of 2021.
+Strongbridge has completed one Phase 3 trial, which met its primary endpoint of reducing cortisol synthesis, and is conducting a second Phase 3 trial.